jamiekariuki/Task-5-Site-Reliability-Engineering-SRE-/README.md

-# Task 4: CI/CD Pipeline with Cloud Integration (DevOps and Cloud Engineering)
+# Task 4: CI/CD Pipeline with Cloud Integration (DevOps and Cloud Engineering: react, django and postgress)

 ## Objective

 The goal of this project was to design and implement a **CI/CD pipeline** that:

+- Deploys a 3 tier application (React, django and postgres db)
 - Builds and tags application containers.
 - Pushes container images to a **container registry** (AWS ECR).
 - Deploys the application to a **Kubernetes cluster (AWS EKS)**.